sneha1012/Deep-Learning/README.md

-#Machine Learning followed by Deep-Learning concepts
+# Deep-Learning and Machine learning cocepts
 Implementation of Machine learning and Deep learning algorithms